 The services and supports provided are identified by the class members Team during the meeting to develop the member's Individual Plan (Plan).
 A DHS/DDS Case Manager develops a plan of care in accordance with Oklahoma Administrative Code (OAC) 340:100-5-53.
 The Plan contains detailed descriptions of services provided, documentation of amount, frequency and duration of services as well as the types of service providers.
 Services are authorized based on service authorization policy, OAC 340:100-3-33 and 3-33.1.
 Services are provided by qualified agencies or individuals who have entered into an Agreement with OHCA.
 The Case Manager assists the class member to select qualified providers of his or her choice.
 The Case Manager also coordinates and monitors the provision of these services in accordance with the member's Plan and makes necessary changes to assure the health and welfare of the class member.
 In addition, the Quality Assurance Unit of DHS/DDS monitors quality of services provided and contracts with outside organizations to monitor satisfaction of members served.
-OHCA audits member plans of care on an as needed basis, with a referral, to ensure waiver services are provided in the manner required by policy.
+OHCA audits the Plans of Care to ensure services are being provided in the manner required by policy.